karunesh23/cat_dog_classification/README.md

 Model deployment using TensorFlow Lite / Flask / FastAPI Create a web app for real-time prediction

-⭐ Show Your Support
+## ⭐ Support
-If you found this project helpful, please give it a star ⭐!
+If you like this project, give it a ⭐ on GitHub!